ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 We stick the TAG and NAME of the section inside a heading (`<h3>`) tag and dump the lines of text verbatim just below that.
-Having each section tag denoted by large (and often bold) font of a heading in conjunction with the `<hr>`s separating each `doc` will allow users to quickly scan for the specific `doc` and `section` they are looking for without having search through a mountain of text.
+Having each section tag denoted by the large (and often bold) font of a heading tag in conjunction with the `<hr>`s separating each `doc` will allow users to quickly scan for the specific `doc` and `section` they are looking for without having search through a mountain of text.
-HTML is (mostly) whitespace agnostic, so multiple lines in a `section` will render as a continuous body of text in an HTML layout engine.
+HTML is (mostly) whitespace agnostic, so multiple lines of text in a `section` will render as a continuous blob of text in an HTML layout engine.

 ## Putting it all Together